akihoo/ABAQUS_periodic_boundary_condition_generator/README.md

 ## Features
 * includes adding strain as displacement of dummy node.
+* exclude node sets from constraining equations.
+* generates master/slave nodesets and constraining equations.

 ## Usage
 * Should be used top to down step-by-step.
 * Surfaces should be defined on part as node sets.
+* Excluded node sets should be defined and selected to exclude constraining them.

 ## Screenshot